-OS Systems recommends and uses bell style neck seals.
-The bell style neck seal comes with sizing rings on the upper cone portion of the neck seal.
+Latex neck seals have very strong memory and provide the best dry seal of any option.
+The bell style latex neck seal comes with sizing rings on the upper cone portion of the neck seal.
 These rings can be trimmed to accommodate different sized necks, within limits.
-OS Systems offers three sizes of adult neck seals, each with conical sizing rings which can be trimmed to achieve precise individual fit.
+OS Systems offers five sizes of adult neck seals, each with conical sizing rings which can be trimmed to achieve precise individual fit.